patrikx3/corifeus-app-web-pages/README.md

 [//]: #@corifeus-header:end

 It is the common GitHub pages for all Corifeus projects.
 The Markdown rendering is off-loaded via a web worker.
 Non-blocking rendering, good for mobile clients.

-# Issues

-Angular `6.0.7` is broken with latest `Angular Material 2`.

-# AOT
-Right now, NPM LINKED modules not working with ```tsconfig.json```.
+The code is splitted into multiple js chunks and using the script defer (deferred) loading.

 # More info
 [API](https://api.github.com/)